Dr Loumidis has helped

 REBT (formerly known as RET) is a form of Cognitive Behavioural

 Therapy.
-REBT is an action- and results
+REBT is an action-oriented psychotherapy which teaches

-oriented psychotherapy which teaches individuals how to identify their
+individuals how to identify their own self-defeating thoughts, beliefs

-own self-defeating thoughts, beliefs and actions and replace them with
+and actions and replace them with more effective, life-enhancing ones.

-Psychosexual Counselling
+Psychosexual counselling

 of problems such as general sexual problems (such as difficulty